-The winning author will be invited to deliver a 30-minute oral presentation about the essay at the spring meeting of the Anesthesia History Association (AHA) held in Denver, Colorado in April of 2022.
+The winning author will be invited to deliver a 30-minute oral presentation about the essay at the spring meeting of the Anesthesia History Association (AHA) held in Schaumburg, IL April of 2024.
 A panel of experts from the AHA will judge the entries on originality, appropriateness, quality of research, writing style, and bibliography.
 The winner must submit the essay to the Journal of Anesthesia History (Elsevier).
 Acceptance is not guaranteed.
-For formatting and other instructions, please see the AHA website: www.ahahq.com.
-Entries must be received before 12:00 PM EDT on November 30th, 2020 at email@example.com.
+For formatting and other instructions, please see AHA Website Essay Requirements here.
+Entries must be received before 12:00 PM EDT on November 30th, 2023 at firstname.lastname@example.org.
 Receipt will be acknowledged to the sender’s email address.

-Chair of the 2020 C. Ron Stephen Anesthesia History Essay Contest
+Chair, C. Ronald Stephen, MD Anesthesia History Essay Contest

-One of the most accomplished and revered “Professionals” in the history of Anesthesiology was Dr. C. Ronald Stephen.
-Dr. Stephen’s contributions are too numerous to list here, except to say that he was not only a foremost Clinician, Investigator, and tireless Mentor, but also an early Leader in the effort to preserve and teach the History of Anesthesia.
+One of the most accomplished and revered “professionals” in the history of anesthesiology was Dr. C. Ronald Stephen.
+Among Dr. Stephen’s many contributions, he was an esteemed clinician, investigator, and mentor, as well as an early leader in the effort to preserve and teach the history of anesthesia.

-Thus, after his death, the Anesthesia History Association established the annual C. Ronald Stephen Anesthesia History Essay Contest, which is open to all medical students and physicians who create the essay during medical school, residency, or fellowship.
-Raymond C. Roy, M.D. and Cornelia G. Roy have provided a prize of $1000.00 for the winner.
-(The 2020 winner was Dr. Rohan Jotwani, MD, MBA, Weill Cornell/New York Presbyterian, New York, NY.)
+In his honor and memory, the Anesthesia History Association established the annual C. Ronald Stephen Anesthesia History Essay Contest, which is open to all medical students and physicians who write an essay 2500 of words or less during medical school, residency, or fellowship.
+Raymond C. Roy, M.D. and Cornelia G. Roy generously award the winning essay writer a prize of $1,000.00.

-The winner will be offered the opportunity to present a condensed version of the winning essay orally at the Spring Meeting of the AHA in Denver, Colorado in April of 2022.
-Travel funds are not available from the AHA; but, registration at the meeting and the annual banquet admission are gratis to the winner and one guest.
-Please watch the oral abstract presentation for the 2019 Essay Contest at the AHA website, https://drive.google.com/file/d/1ANohnxgZFrnOK77WftWl0ZVaoyYqGDjd/view .
+The winner will be offered the opportunity to present their topic at the AHA annual meeting, which will be held in Schaumburg, IL in spring 2024.
+Travel funds are not available from the AHA, however, registration to the meeting and the annual banquet are provided for the winner and one guest.

-Please help us with this extremely useful educational experience by announcing the C. Ronald Stephen, M.D.
-Anesthesia Essay Contest to your medical students, and anesthesiology residents and fellows.
+Please help us with this extremely useful educational experience by announcing the 2024 C. Ronald Stephen, M.D.
+Anesthesia History Essay Contest with the Raymond C. Roy, M.D. and Cornelia G. Roy Prize to your medical students, and anesthesiology residents and fellows.